 Indeed, this conference will highlight the contributions of remote sensing and its application for marine, coastal and aquatic zones monitoring.
 It aims to create an opportunity to disseminate knowledge of the issues related to the use of satellite products, new data processing methods and technologies, for marine, coastal and aquatic sciences.

-Moreover, accepted papers submitted in sessions 2-7 will be published in a special volume of Springer Nature Edition.
-No publication fee for this issue.
+Thus, accepted papers submitted in the remaining sessions (2-7) will be published in the EUCOMARE special volume of Springer Nature Edition.
+No publication fee for this volume.

-Important: Authors must register and pay by 30 October 2021.
+Important: Authors must register and pay before 15 April 2022.

 Important: If the payment is not successful or an invalid discount has been applied, the registration will not be valid until full payment has been received.

 Students must provide documentation proving registered Student status.